fatihenesusta/Predicting-Turkish-Political-Party-Supporters-by-using-Neural-Networks-LSTM-and-Transformers-/README.md

 #### Training

-For training part accuracy hit 0.91 and validation accuracy hit about 0.7422 this number was the best i got after observering different types of parameters.
+For training part accuracy hit 0.91 and validation accuracy hit about 0.7422 please note that this number was the best i got after observering different types of parameters.

 #### Test